This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 The sweet, savory, spicy taste of this easy Mongolian Beef recipe is so addictive, it will have you coming back for more!
 It’s such a simple way to make a great meal come to life that will make everyone happy at the dinner table.
-This easy flavor-packed beef stir fry is loaded with veggies topped with sesame seeds, and served over rice!
+This flavor-packed beef stir fry is loaded with veggies topped with sesame seeds, and served over rice!
 You really can’t go wrong!
 You can now enjoy your favorite Chinese food at home and skip going to Chinese restaurants.
+My kids will have this every day and won’t complain.

-If you’re looking for other delicious stir fry recipes, also try my Mongolian Chicken recipe, Easy Chicken Asparagus Stir Fry, and Easy Orange Chicken Stir Fry!
+If you’re looking for other delicious stir fry recipes, also try my Easy Chicken Asparagus Stir Fry and Easy Orange Chicken Stir Fry!

 • Sweet, savory sauce!
 The beef strips are dusted in cornstarch and then coated with honey, soy sauce, garlic, and ginger, creating a rich and velvety sauce that’s utterly delicious!